popipo74/SplunkLearning/README.md

 # Splunk Learning

 Access the Splunk environment via [https://splunk.samsclass.info](https://splunk.samsclass.info), hosted by Sam https://samsclass.info/50/proj/botsv1.htm.
+The question is based on cyberdefend  Boss Of The SOC v1 Blue Team Lab Category: Threat Hunting by Splunk team

 To understand the available data, it's crucial to explore the Search & Reporting functionality within Splunk.